polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 ## Relay chain specification

 You will need a [chain specification](/main-docs/build/chain-spec/)) for your relay chain network.
+As we want to use a local testnet, a custom configuration may be needed to set development or custom keys for validators, boot node addresses, etc.

-Keep in mind that a relay chain _must_ have one more validator nodes running than the total of connected parachain collators.
+**A relay chain _must_ have one more validator nodes running than the total of connected parachain collators.**
 For testing these typically must be hard coded into your chain specs.
 For example, if you want to connect two parachains with a single collator, run three or more relay chain validator nodes, and ensure they all are specified in your chain spec.